kvb2univpitt/i2b2v2-webclient-demo/README.md

 # i2b2v2-webclient-demo

-This is a docker demonstration of the new i2b2 webclient version 2.
-Note that the new version of the webclient is still in progress.
-This demo is for people to test out the new UI interface.
-The Docker image will updated often until the official version released.
+This is a docker image for the demonstration of the new i2b2 webclient [version 2](https://github.com/hms-dbmi/i2b2v2-webclient).
+Note that the new version of the webclient is still a work in progress.
+This demo is to test out the new UI interface.
+The Docker image will updated often until the official version is released.

 ## Run the i2b2v2 Webclient Demo